 What Causes Kidney Failure?

 Kidney failure, the final stage of chronic kidney disease, is mostly brought about by diabetes and high blood pressure.
 But it could also be a result of urinary tract disorders, nephrotic syndromes, genetic disorders like polycystic kidney disease, or autoimmune diseases like lupus.
-While these happen over time, a heart attack or a constriction of blood flow, or even drug abuse, can make the kidneys fail suddenly.1 Needless to say, steer clear of excessive alcohol or tobacco consumption and substance abuse, follow a balanced diet, and drink enough water.
+While these happen over time, a heart attack or a constriction of blood flow, or even drug abuse, can make the kidneys fail suddenly.1 Needless to say, steer clear of excessive alcohol or tobacco consumption and substance abuse,

 But not just water.
 Ayurveda recommends ashwagandha (Withania somnifera) or Indian ginseng as a preventative and curative option.
 This herb, thanks to the withaferin A and withanolide D in it, is a pharmacological wonder, effective as it is in treating a variety of health conditions, from inflammation to cancer cell growth.